Level-2/Maphper/README.md

 Composite Primary Keys
 ----------------------

-For example if you had a table of products you could use the manufacturer id and manufacturer part number as primary keys (Two manufacuterers may use the same part number!)
+Maphper allows composite primary keys.
+For example, if you had a table of products you could use the manufacturer id and manufacturer part number as primary keys (Two manufacuterers may use the same part number!)

 To do this, define the data source with an array for the primary key: